luismiguelcasadodiaz/splunk/03_statistical_processing.md

 ## Top Command (04:00).
 Finds the most common values from a given **list of fields** in a result set.
-We can group result together based on a shared field with the `by` clause.
+We can group results together based on a shared field with the `by` clause.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/586a04b2-8fe0-46fc-a553-8f080f3c284a)